telerik/uwp-docs/controls/raddatagrid/gettingstarted.md

 # Getting Started

-This help article shows how to create a DataGrid from scratch using the DataGrid related classes in the Telerik UI for Windows Universal.
+This help article shows how to create a DataGrid from scratch using the DataGrid related classes in the Telerik UI for {{ site.framework_name }}.

 >Since version **Q1 2015** the **RadDataGrid** needs references to the following assemblies: